singular-gpispace/gspc-feynman/README.md

 ### Option 2: Manual Setup (Alternative)

-If you don't have access to the screen or prefer to run the monitor separately:
+If you don't have access to the screen or prefer to use  a file:

 ```bash
 # Create logs directory